-- 1) Must meet Use Zone Site Development Standards and conditions; - 2) Must meet building requirements under these Development Regulations, including the National Building Code, etc. - 3) Remote or accessible (recreational) cottages will not be eligible for municipal services; - 4) If a home in a residential area is used as a seasonal residence, it must be maintained to the standard of the neighbourhood as a full-time residence;

-- 5) Recreational cottages with non-municipal road access (usually a resource road) allocated on Crown land should preferably be located within a designated cottage development area by the Lands Branch, Government of Newfoundland and Labrador. - 6) In the Resource zone, cottages are a discretionary use that may only be permitted if the Town is satisfied that it will not create an obligation to provide municipal services and that it will not have a negative impact on resource exploration and development within the Resource zone.
+- 1) Must meet Use Zone Site Development Standards and conditions; - 2) Must meet building requirements under these Development Regulations, including the National Building Code, etc. - 3) Remote or accessible (recreational) cottages will not be eligible for municipal - 4) If a home in a residential area is used as a seasonal residence, it must be maintained to the standard of the neighbourhood as a full-time residence; - 5) Recreational cottages with road access (usually a resource road) allocated on Crown land should preferably be located within a designated cottage development area by the Lands Branch, Government of Newfoundland and Labrador. - 6) In the Resource zone, cottages are a discretionary use that may only be permitted if the Town is satisfied that it will not create an obligation to provide municipal services and that it will not have a negative impact on resource exploration and development within the Resource zone.

-4.7.9 Group Home
+4.7.7 Group Home

-Definition: A group home is a Single Detached Dwelling used for children or young people who cannot live with their families, people with chronic disabilities who may be adults or seniors, or people with dementia.
+Definition: A Group home is a Single Detached Dwelling used for children or young people who cannot live with their families, people with chronic disabilities who may be adults or seniors, or people with dementia.
 Typically, there are no more than six residents.
 There is at least one trained care-giver onsite 24 hours a day.
+Examples include, but are not limited to, Special Care Home, Nursing home, Supportive Living home, Convalescent/recovery/rehabilitation home, Palliative care home/hospice, Individual and family Social Service home, Reformatory without detention centre, and convent.